naipmoro/qrng/README.md

 between 1-1024.
 The default is 1.

 The **:length** option is the number of random numbers
 to be returned.
-It must be a number between 1-1024.
 The default is 1.

 If option **:https** is true, the connection will be
 made using the https protocol.
 Note, however, that at